cmazakas/foxy/docs/reference/client_session.md

 ## Synopsis

-The `client_session` is one of Foxy's main workhorses.
+The `basic_client_session` is one of Foxy's main workhorses.
 It gives users an easy way to connect to a remote server and then send and receive messages.

 Users will manually have to disconnect and close their connections.